20 Top-Rated Day Trips from Valletta

 18. The Fishing Village of Kalkara

-The characteristic Maltese fishing village of Kalkara is next to Vittoriosa along the Grand Harbor, in an area filled with dghajjes, the Maltese gondola-like boats used for transportation to Valletta.
+This characteristic Maltese fishing village nestles along the Kalkara Creek, next to Vittoriosa and across from Valletta.
+The Kalkara Creek harbor is filled with dghajjes, the brightly painted traditional Maltese boats used for transportation to Valletta.

-A popular tourist attraction in Kalkara is Fort Rinella, a 19th-century British fort famous for its 100-ton cannon.
-The cannon was developed by the Victorian-era Lord William Armstrong of Newcastle, England.
+A popular tourist attraction in Kalkara, the 19th-century Fort Rinella boasts the world's largest cannon.
+The 100-ton cannon was developed by the Victorian-era Lord William Armstrong of Newcastle, England.
 The cannon can fire a one-ton shell up to 12 kilometers in distance.

-Fort Rinella is open to the public for visits and guided tours.
-Tourists will be delighted by the site's historical reenactments that include "soldiers" (outfitted in British uniforms of the First World War) engaged in military drills.
+Fort Rinella is open to the public for visits and features historical reenactments that include "soldiers" (outfitted in British uniforms of the First World War) engaged in military drills.

 To the north of Fort Rinella is the Fort Ricasoli, which has been pictured in several movies (Gladiator and Troy) and TV shows (Game of Thrones).
 Fort Ricasoli was built in the 17th century for the Order of Saint John knights and is the largest fort in Malta.